Body Harvest

 In Body Harvest, players assume the role of a genetically engineered soldier, Adam Drake, who must investigate and eliminate an alien attack force that has been returning once every 25 years to "harvest" the human population of Earth for their organic material.
-Being in possession of a time travel device, Drake must return to the past and do battle in five areas over a 100-year period that covers World War I-era Greece, Indonesia in the 1940s, the United States in the 1960s, Russia in the 1990s, and the near future (2016).
+Being in possession of a time travel device, Drake must return to the past and battle in five areas over a 100-year period that covers World War I–era Greece, World War II–era Indonesia in the 1940s, the United States in the 1960s, Russia in the 1990s, and the near future (2016).
 The game is non-linear, as players can go anywhere and do anything within the limits of the game's boundaries.